javiermolsanz/nexmo-developer/_tasks/client-sdk/getting-started/generate-test-credentials.md

 navigation_weight: 1
 ---

-# How to Generate Test Credentials
+# How to Generate Test Credentials (all platforms)

 In order to use the Nexmo Client SDK, there are three things you need to set up before getting started: